Where’s the money coming from in Idaho’s statewide races?

 According to Idaho law, candidates are responsible for declaring donations of $1,000 or more within 48 hours to the Idaho Secretary of State’s office.
 In January, those candidates will begin filing monthly reports for all donations of any amount.
-If a candidate declared earlier than 2021, monthly reports are required for 2021.

 The Idaho Capital Sun has compiled all 48-hour donations declared by candidates for statewide offices into searchable tables sorted by the date of the donation.
 These tables will be updated regularly throughout the 2022 election.